 Aerodrome facility information and other appropriate planning data concerning these aerodromes should be provided to flight crews for use when executing a diversion.
-A flight following system must be established with trained personnel, provision of current meteorological, route and aerodrome information, communications systems and response plan reference material.
+A system of communicating information to the flight crews must be established for provision of current meteorological, route, aerodrome and recovery information.